4-H Clover Project Selection Guide

 Project work is the foundation of the 4-H experience.
 Couple a spark with a welcoming sense of belonging and 4-H members thrive.
 Combine project work with enrollment in a 4-H club, and young people will learn the many life skills necessary to make a successful transition to adulthood.
 And that’s the true goal of 4-H: increasing personal abilities and developing life skills that youth will apply to many new situations.
 Along the way, young people will become contributors to your community by learning caring, character, connection, confidence, and competence.
 The development of the five C’s and the opportunity for youth to contribute to their families, their communities, their schools, and their 4-H program is the pillar of 4-H youth development.

-Summon the courage to challenge yourself, excel at what you do best, try something new, and don’t miss out because you’re afraid to fail – 4-H is a safe place.
-All the while, remember that youth, parents, volunteers, and Extension educators play an important role in the partnership that is 4-H. It’s a partnership of all working together for the benefit of youth.
+Push yourself beyond your comfort zone, find what you do best, try something new, and don’t miss out because you’re afraid to fail – 4-H is a safe place.
+All the while, remember that youth, parents, volunteers, and MSU Extension educators play an important role in the partnership that is 4-H. It’s a partnership of all working together for the benefit of youth.
 It is truly our hope that through 4-H we can help to build closer families, better citizens, and stronger communities.

-Todd Kesner, Director, Montana 4-H Center for Youth Development
+Todd Kesner, PhD, Director, Montana 4-H Center for Youth Development

 National 4-H Events